ietf-wg-cellar/matroska-specification/notes.md

 ## Random Access Points

-Random Access Points (RAP) are positions where the parser can seek to and start playback without decoding of what was before.
+Random Access Points (RAPs) are positions where the parser can seek to and start playback without decoding of what was before.
 In Matroska, `BlockGroups` and `SimpleBlocks` can be RAPs.
 To seek to these elements, it is still necessary to seek to the `Cluster` containing them, read the Cluster Timestamp,